 Astilbe, False Spirea, False Goat’s Beard

 I bought my first Astilbe from Lowe’s in 2010 in Mississippi, but I left it behind when I moved back to Missouri.
 Then in 2014, I bought another one from Lowe’s.
 I have told myself many times “NO MORE” plants without names.
 Well, I knew what an Astilbe was and the pot did have a label… It was the wrong label and I didn’t notice until I returned home.
 The label was for a completely different plant.
 SO, I don’t know what cultivar mine is, but it only grows to about 10-12″ tall when it isn’t in flower.
-It is pink, which I didn’t know when I bought it because it wasn’t flowering at the time.
-If I had have known it was going to be pink, I probably wouldn’t have bought it.
-It is strange, but a lot of the unlabeled plants I have bought have been pink!
+I am not a pink person, but this one is OK.

 There are a lot of Astilbe cultivars on the market today and some of the species names and their cultivars are:

 –Astilbe chinensis-Although The Plant List (2013 update) says that Astilbe chinensis is a synonym of Astilbe rubra, MOST every other up-to-date website says it is an accepted name.
 Some of the well-known cultivars include ‘Purple Candles’, ‘Maggie Daley’, ‘Visions’, ‘Visions in Red’, ‘Visions in Pink’, ‘Pumila’, ’Superba’, ‘Milk and Honey’…